|Nutritional Guidelines (per serving)|

 Once cooled, slice the bread and serve or store it for future use.

-If you need to store the bread for longer, freeze the cooled loaf in a freezer bag.
+- If you need to store the bread for longer, place the cooled loaf in a storage bag in the freezer.
 Label the bag with the date, contents, and a "use by" date three months in the future.
-When you want to use it, take it out of the freezer and allow it to thaw at room temperature for one hour.
+Allow it to thaw at room temperature for an hour.

 Recipe Variation: Making Rolls